simon-hans/CEDARS/docs/CEDARS_admin_manual.md

 RStudio is required to use the app locally and to publish it to RStudio Connect.
 A MongoDB installation is required to hold all the project data, preferably on a dedicated server.

-Lastly, the Unified Medical Language System (UMLS) MRCONSO.RRF file is required for searches usinf Concept Unique Idnetifiers (CUI's).
+Lastly, the Unified Medical Language System (UMLS) MRCONSO.RRF file is required for searches using Concept Unique Identifiers (CUI's).
+The [UMLS](https://www.nlm.nih.gov/research/umls/index.html) is a rich compendium of biomedical lexicons.
+It is maintained by the National Institutes of Health \(NIH\) and requires establishing an account in order to access the associated files.
+Those files are not included with the CEDARS R package, but CEDARS is designed to use them natively so individual users can easily include them in their annotation pipeline.

+NegEx \([Chapman _et al_, Stud Health Technol Inform.
+2013; 192: 677–681.](https://pubmed.ncbi.nlm.nih.gov/23920642/)\) is included with CEDARS.

 ### System Architecture